-Producer Prices Change in the United States is expected to be 1.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in the United States to stand at 1.80 in 12 months time.
-In the long-term, the United States Producer Prices Change is projected to trend around 1.80 percent in 2022 and 2.10 percent in 2023, according to our econometric models.
+Producer Prices Change in the United States is expected to be 10.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Producer Prices Change is projected to trend around 5.00 percent in 2023 and 4.10 percent in 2024, according to our econometric models.